 Dip ’n’ Dish is a system of colored, edible corn tortilla bowls and dips, ideal for a healthy, fun, and light aperitivo with friends.
 The cleverly designed plastic pouch is easy to use in customizing the snacks and creating interesting color and flavor combinations.
 Designed by Magdalena Ackermann, Giulia Da Mommio, Christie Liberatore and Chiao Yin.

-Falafull (below) is a falafel with a crispy veggie outside, creamy hummus filling – a perfect, colourful snack or party finger food.
+Falafull (below) is a falafel with a crispy veggie outside and creamy hummus filling – a perfect, colorful snack or party finger food.
 By Linda Klock, Cristobal Noguera and Tina Wu.

 Plant-based proteins tend to mimic meat as veggie burgers and lunch meats.
-The Veg Egg (below) proposes another reference to shape plant based proteins.
-It is made from a mix of cauliflower, chickpea and hemp seeds including a wide range of essential amino acids.
-The colours – along with flavors and added vitamin content – are created with beetroot, spinach and turmeric.
+The Veg Egg (below) proposes another reference to shape plant-based proteins.
+It is made from a mix of cauliflower, chickpea and hemp seeds, and includes a wide range of essential amino acids.
+The colors – along with flavors and added vitamin content – are created with beetroot, spinach and turmeric.
 By Claire Chao, Varvara Batsiou, Katinka Versendaal and Pietro Totaro

-The healthy breakfast roll set includes seven different colored and flavored rolls and dipping sauces for optimally healthy breakfast.
-According to some scientific research, eating seven ingredients with seven different colors together is ideal for the health benefits.
-The rolls also include oats for energy and nut toppings on the side for healthy fats to include all the nutrients you need for a meal.
-Wrapped in rice paper, they are a convenient and colourful start to the day.
+The healthy breakfast roll set includes seven different colored and flavored rolls and dipping sauces.
+According to some scientific research, eating seven ingredients with seven different colors together is ideal for attaining optimal health benefits.
+The rolls also include oats for energy and come with nut toppings on the side, which means it contains all the nutrients needed for a complete meal.
+Wrapped in rice paper, they are a convenient and colorful start to the day.
 By Roberta Doppiu, Zoe Hegedus, Yang Li and Gaurav Mehra.

-Colour Your Soup is a concept for fast, delicious and colourful soups.
-The cooked, seasoned, frozen vegetable pearls are made from vegetable purees.
-The user selects different vegetable ‘pearls’ – yellow for pumpkin, green for peas, red for beetroot and so on – creates an artwork on the plate and microwaves it for two minutes.
+Color Your Soup is a concept for quick to prepare, delicious and colorful soups.
+The frozen vegetable pearls are made from vegetable purees, which have been cooked and seasoned.
+The consumer prepares the soup by selecting different vegetable ‘pearls’ – yellow for pumpkin, green for peas, red for beetroot and so on – which create an artwork in the bowl, and microwaving them for two minutes.
 By Gabriela Munera Santos, Anastasia Naryadko, Aysel Huseynova and Shloka Kumar.

 BOOM is veggie finger food that transforms in the microwave.
-In the oven, the previously hidden insides – colourful vegetables – appear as a surprise to the eaters.
+In the oven, the previously hidden insides – colorful vegetables – appear as a surprise to the eater.
 By Elisa di Prospero, Paula Górriz, Eynyoung Kwon, Tanya Thapanand